 Types of Materials

-Concentration is on academic publishers and scholarly monographs, with general-interest books as well as dissertations (including "published" dissertations) collected more selectively as justified by their topical significance and quality of content.
+Any book of potential scholarly interest is included.
+University and other academically oriented presses are automatic, with general-interest books collected more selectively as justified by their topical significance and quality of content.
 Single copies are generally the rule.
-Successive editions are routinely acquired; unrevised reprints (when originals are already held) only exceptionally so.
-Textbooks that meet a curricular need or that serve as essential introductions to a subject (as is often the case in music) are selectively acquired.
+Successive revised editions are routinely acquired; unrevised reprints, when the originals are already held, more selectively so.
+E-books are the major exception to the reprint principle: in the present-day publishing climate these often duplicate the content of a physical book already held, but the library will still acquire the e-book because of the widespread and growing preference among our reader community for electronic delivery.
+Textbooks that meet a curricular need or that serve as essential introductions to a subject (as is often the case in music) are routinely acquired.

-As with books, the emphasis is on academic/scholarly titles, with a more selective approach to journalistic/popular periodicals based on their centrality to the topic (especially, obviously, for popular music).
+As with books, the emphasis is on academically oriented titles, with a more selective approach to journalistic or popular periodicals based on their centrality to the topic.

 Scholarly anthologies and collected editions of composers are intensively acquired.
-For the major composers, complete works are the aim; concurrently, the policy strives to represent the whole of musical culture and history contextually through a meaningful selection of secondary and minor artists.
-For the most important composers and works, multiple editions are appropriate, with special attention to new critical editions.
-The library maintains a core collection of solo and chamber music for performance purposes; otherwise, study and full scores are preferred.
+For the major composers throughout history, complete works are always the aim; concurrently, the policy strives to represent the whole of musical culture and history contextually through a meaningful selection of secondary and minor composers.
+For the most important composers and works, multiple editions are appropriate and routine, with special attention always to new critical editions.
+The library shall maintain an up-to-date core collection of performing editions of solo and chamber music; otherwise, study and full scores are preferred.
 Facsimiles of manuscripts and of historically important printed sources are a high priority.

-Like scores, the overall aim of the sound recordings collection is to represent musical arts throughout the world and throughout history with a scope and depth appropriate to the educational mandates of the University.
-For Western classical music, performance is an important dimension in itself, so that a choice of interpretations is the rule for the core repertory, as is a systematic, though selective attention to the major performers themselves.
-For all musics outside the Western classical milieu, the policy recognizes the extraordinary importance of recordings as the primary source sine qua non in documenting traditions in which written notation plays little or no part.
+Like scores, the overall aim of the sound recordings collection is to represent musical arts throughout the world and throughout history with a scope and depth appropriate to the educational imperatives of the University.
+For Western classical music, performance is an important dimension in itself, so that a choice among various recorded interpretations is the rule for the core repertory, as is a systematic, though selective attention to the preeminent performing artists themselves.
+For all musics outside the Western classical milieu, this policy recognizes the extraordinary importance of recordings as the primary source sine qua non in documenting traditions in which written notation plays little or no part.

 The objective and scope are the same as for sound recordings.
 See also the Avery Fisher Center collection development policy.

-Selection of these materials (understood as of this writing primarily to be internet-delivered) is based on content, according to the same criteria as for conventional books, scores, or recordings.
+Selection of electronic materials (understood as of this writing primarily to be internet-delivered) is based on content, according to the same criteria as for conventional books, scores, or recordings.

 Entirely Excluded (except as part of archival collections)